Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

     The .csnap (Cognigy Snapshot) file type is a dedicated proprietary file type that can only be uploaded and opened within the Snapshot tool of a Cognigy.AI v4 platform.
 We don't provide any tooling to open a Snapshot outside of Cognigy.AI.
 The data in your Snapshots will be encrypted as Snapshots also contain potentially sensitive data in the form of Cognigy Connections.

 ### Upload a Snapshot

 The use case for uploading a Snapshot is usually to deploy its Flows into production.
 Since Snapshots life within Virtual Agents as other resources, you have to either first create a new Virtual Agent or upload the Snapshot in one of your existing ones.

-In order to upload a Snapshot, do the following:
+To upload a Snapshot, do the following steps:

-  * Click on the "Upload Snapshot" button
+1. Open the Cognigy.AI interface.
+2. In the left-side menu, click **Deploy > Snapshots**.
+3. On the **Snapshots** page, click **Upload Snapshot**.
-  * Select the ".csnap" file for your Snapshot
+4. Select the `.csnap` file for your Snapshot.
-  * A new task will be created and your Snapshot will be uploaded and processed
+5. A new task will be created and your Snapshot will be uploaded and processed.

 ???+ info "Info"
     Uploading a Snapshot will not have any impact on the resources (e.g. the Flows) that are part of your Virtual Agent.
 Since you can only have 10 Snapshots in a Virtual Agent by default, make sure that your Agent has less than 10 Snapshots before starting to upload a new one.